treycastrechino/technical-interview/README.md

 Examine the current RESTful API endpoints and implement improvements to enhance efficiency, security, or functionality.
 For example, update an endpoint to return JSON data with improved validation and error handling.
 Modify the project accordingly and document your approach and rationale.

 ---

-**Final Submission:**

-After completing all the exercises, submit your updated repository along with your documentation explaining your modifications and reasoning.
-We will review your code for technical proficiency, problem-solving skills, and clarity in communication.

-Good luck!